-This section explains that as you use Google services, you may see (1) your content, (2) Google content and (3) content that belongs to other people and organisations.
+This section explains that as you use Google services, you may see (1) your content, (2) Google content, and (3) content that belongs to other people and organizations.
 It provides you with information related to that content, how that content can be used, and how to contact us with any concerns.

 This section describes software that you may find in our services, and explains the permissions given to you to use that software.

-- We simplified the description of the licence that we grant you
+- We simplified the description of the license that we grant you

 In case of problems and disagreements